Chapter 1 Intro to R and RStudio

 ## [1] 15.70796

-However, working like this isn’t very useful Imagine printing a book one sentence at a time, you couldn’t really go back and edit earlier work because it’s already printed.
+However, working like this isn’t very useful.
+Imagine printing a book one sentence at a time, you couldn’t really go back and edit earlier work because it’s already printed.
 That’s why we write out code in scripts.
 Scripts are similar to recipes, in that they’re a series of instructions that R evaluates from the top of the script to the bottom.
 More importantly, writing your code out in a script makes it more readable to humans (presumably this includes you).
 Don’t undervalue the usefulness of legible code.
-Your code will evaluate in seconds or minutes whereas it may take you hours to understand what it does.
+Your code will execute in seconds or minutes but it might take you hours to understand what it does.

 Let’s open up a new script in RStudio by going to File->New File->R Script, or by clicking on the highlighted button in the image below.